jacopotagliabue/paas-data-ingestion/README.md

 Ingest and prepare data with AWS lambdas, Snowflake and dbt in a scalable, fully replayable manner.

 ## Overview
 This repository contains a fully PaaS infrastructure for data ingestion and transformation at scale.
-This repository has a companion blog post (forthcoming), to which we refer the reader for in-depth analysis of the proposed patterns and the motivations behind the project.
+This repository has a companion [blog post](https://towardsdatascience.com/the-modern-data-pattern-d34d42216c81), to which we refer the reader for in-depth analysis of the proposed patterns and the motivations behind the project.
+While you can enjoy this repository in isolation, please note that our pipeline is part of a bigger architecture, detailed in our [MLOps without Much Ops series](https://towardsdatascience.com/tagged/mlops-without-much-ops).

 The ingestion pipeline mimics a typical data flow for data-driven applications: clients send events, an endpoint collects them and dumps them into a stream, finally a data warehouse stores them for further processing: